 Set expectations

-Tell the group that team discussions can help the team work better together and perform better, and that team discussions can sometimes be uncomfortable, because the group has a chance to look at what’s not working too.
+Tell the group that team discussions can help the team work better together and perform better, and that team discussions can sometimes be uncomfortable because the group has a chance to look at what’s not working too.

 Tell the group that in order to have the most worthwhile conversation, you hope they will agree to a few principles to follow in this conversation: